 Race, Politics, and the Democratic Socialist Left: Perspectives from France and the U.S

-W/ GUEST PARTICIPANTS–Députée LFI de Paris Danièle Obono, Asad Haider, Philippe Marlière, Nichole Mossalam
+Panelists: Danièle Obono, Asad Haider, Philippe Marlière, Nichole Mossalam

+How is the US democratic socialist left doing in matters of race/ethnicity?
 Since the Bernie Sanders campaign of 2016, is this emerging left, in different cities and different regions of the country, managing to form broad coalitions and alliances in pursuit of common objectives while also embodying the constitutive diversity of social movements?

 Love and Sex Behind the Iron Curtain: 20th Century State Socialism in Eastern Europe

-DSA IC-Europe, DSA SocFem WG, and Lux magazine present this fascinating discussion on the occasion of International Women’s Day, March 7, 2021.
+DSA IC-Europe, DSA SocFem WG, and Lux magazine present this fascinating discussion on the occasion of International Women’s Day.